awoie/vp-token-spec/README.md

-# OpenID Connect extension for Verifiable Presentations
+# OpenID Connect extension for Verifiable Credentials and Verifiable Presentations

 ## Abstract